 How to get ideas for wellbeing initiatives

 One issue that many seem to worry about and which stops some organisations from getting started with their own programme is the worry that there will not be enough ideas to work with and to keep working on.
 Here are some suggestions to help get started:

-- Use the individual wellbeing improvement plans per employee to get ideas and make sure the programme is aimed at the employees needs.
+- Use the individual wellbeing improvement plans per employee to get ideas.
+Also, make sure the programme is aimed at the employees’ needs.